fgbulsoni/gocd_agent_dotnet2.2_ubuntu18.04/README.md

 # GoCD Agent with Dotnet

-Basic repository to house a single Dockerfile for building the GoCd agent for ubuntu while also having dotnet and nuget
+Basic repository to house a single Dockerfile for building the GoCd agent for ubuntu while also having dotnet, nuget and sonarscanner